Product information management: Technology and use

-IDC, a technology research firm, published the "IDC MarketScape: Worldwide Product Information Management Applications for Commerce 2021 Vendor Assessment" in July 2021.
-It named Akeneo, EnterWorks, Informatica, inRiver, Riversand and Salsify as Leaders.
-Stibo Systems, Pimberly, Winshuttle, Pimcore, Saleslayer, Bluestone PIM, Syndigo and Via Medici were classified as Major Players.
-It evaluated the strengths, challenges, and considerations of each vendor for prospective customers.

-G2.com, a leading listing and review platform, publishes seasonal reports and maintains a dynamic grid showcasing all the top PIM software that is available in the market.
-Some of the noted PIM software in the list include Plytix, Akeneo, PIMworks,Sales Layer etc. Also, the G2 grid is categorized into 4 parts: Leaders, Contenders, Niche, and High Performers.
-The software that is in the Leader Quadrant, like PIMworks, Akeneo,syndigo, sales layer, plytix are some of the best solutions that any e-commerce retailer can get their hands on.

-With the growth of e-commerce and "endless aisles" marketplaces, product content syndication platforms have emerged as an essential tool to distribute product content from suppliers to retailers.
-This service usually funded by the suppliers, to reduce the workload on their retailer customers, and ensure their products are presented well online.
-In each region, 1-2 organisations provide this service: USA - Salsify, Syndigo, Supplysail; UK - Brandbank/Nielsen; Europe - Alkemics; Australia/NZ - SKUvantage.

 Link with enterprise content management

 Enterprise content management is a term encompassing technologies, methods and tools used for gathering, imaging, storing, archiving and providing electronic content.
 Distinction can be made between four separate sub-areas.
 Document management systems are deployed for archiving, and product data management involves the management of structured, technical data for such applications as parts diagrams and lists.
 Content management systems are more commercially oriented and provide a framework for knowledge management or informational service offerings through the management of unstructured, document-type content.
 PIM systems are used to manage structured data in a business context for feeding into any kind of distribution channel, from electronic catalogues to online shops to print catalogues.